An unexpected plumbing emergency is enough to ruin anyone’s day, but it’s important to stay calm while acting quickly.

 Knowing what to do in a plumbing emergency requires you to know what an emergency looks like.
 The best rule of thumb is to call a plumber when you find water damage with an undefined source or when you come across a plumbing problem that you aren’t 100% sure of how to handle.

 When looking at plumbing emergency examples, remember that the severity of your specific situation can vary greatly.
-Here are some of the most common accidents and mishaps that warrant a call to a residential plumbing service like ClearView Plumbing and Heating in Calgary.
+Here are some of the most common accidents and mishaps that warrant a call to a residential plumbing service like ClearView Services in Calgary.

 Extremely Hot Water